-As Berlin was divided into two for such a long time, you'll find there are two zoos, two opera houses and, in some cases, two of every street name, so always make sure you include the right post code with your address!
+As Berlin was divided into two for such a long time, you'll find there are two zoos, two opera houses and, in some cases, two of every street name, so always make sure you include the right post code with your address.

-About BIMM Institute Berlin: our colleges
+About BIMM University Berlin: our schools

-BIMM Institute Berlin has two college locations in the city, both located a short distance on bike or public transport from each another through some of Berlin's most thriving cultural districts.
+BIMM University Berlin has two university locations in the city, both located a short distance on bike or public transport from each another through some of Berlin's most thriving cultural districts.

-BIMM Institute Berlin - House of Music
+BIMM University Berlin - House of Music